 - Date on which each person became a member of the company

-- Date at which any person ceased to be a member of the company
+- Date on which any person ceased being a member of the company

 If the company is limited by shares, the register must also contain the following details:

 - Amount paid or agreed to be paid on each share